A Representation Theoretic Explanation of the Borcea-Br\"and\'en Characterization: Introduction

 To deal with other products of circular regions, one then conjugates $T$ by certain M{\"o}bius transformations and applies Theorem \ref{BB_Cops_thm} to the conjugated operator.
 Unfortunately though, this is a tedious process which has to be done each time a new stability region is to be considered.
 Additionally, the image dimension restrictions give rise to degeneracy cases which have to be dealt with separately.
 Both of these issues obscure the connection between an operator and its symbol.

-In this paper, we present a new conceptual approach to the Borcea-Br{\"a}nd{\'e}n characterization via the representation theory of $SL_2(\C)$.
+In this paper, we present a new conceptual approach to the Borcea-Br{\"a}nd{\'e}n characterization via the representation theory of $\SL_2(\C)$.
 In particular, we derive a new symbol (denoted $\Symb$) in a natural way, and our definition eliminates the issues discussed above.
 This is seen in the following results, which are our simplified and generalized versions of the Borcea-Br{\"a}nd{\'e}n characterizations.
 Note that for the sake of simplicity, we have omitted a few details here regarding non-convex circular regions.
+Specifically, circular regions of $\C$ should be thought of as lying in the Riemann sphere, so that complements of discs contain the point at $\infty$.

-{Theorem \ref{Cops_graces}} \begin{Cops_graces} Fix a linear operator $T: \C_\lambda[x_1,...,x_m] \to \C_\alpha[x_1,...,x_l]$, a product of all open or all closed circular regions $\Omega_0 = C_1 \times \cdots \times C_m$, and a product of sets $\Omega_1 := S_1 \times \cdots \times S_m$.
+{Theorem \ref{Cops_graces}} \begin{Cops_graces} Fix a linear operator $T: \C^\lambda[x_1,\ldots,x_m] \to \C^\alpha[x_1,\ldots,x_l]$, a product of all open or all closed circular regions $\Omega_0 = C_1 \times \cdots \times C_m$, and a product of sets $\Omega_1 := S_1 \times \cdots \times S_m$.
 Further, denote $\widetilde{\Omega}_0 := (\C \setminus C_1) \times \cdots \times (\C \setminus C_m)$.
 Up to certain degree and convexity (of $C_k$) restrictions, we have that $T$ maps $\Omega_0$-stable polynomials to nonzero $\Omega_1$-stable polynomials if and only if $\Symb(T)$ is $(\widetilde{\Omega}_0 \times \Omega_1)$-stable. \end{Cops_graces}

-{Theorem \ref{Rops_graces}} \begin{Rops_graces} Fix a linear operator $T: \R_\lambda[x_1,...,x_m] \to \R_\alpha[x_1,...,x_l]$.
+{Theorem \ref{Rops_graces}} \begin{Rops_graces} Fix a linear operator $T: \R^\lambda[x_1,\ldots,x_m] \to \R^\alpha[x_1,\ldots,x_l]$.
 Up to certain degree restrictions, $T$ maps real stable polynomials to nonzero real stable polynomials if and only if $\Symb(T)$ is either $(\overline{\LHP}^m \times \UHP^l)$-stable or $(\overline{\LHP}^m \times \LHP^l)$-stable. \end{Rops_graces}

 We summarize the specific improvements that this and our other related results give over the Borcea-Br{\"a}nd{\'e}n characterization as follows.

 \begin{enumerate} \item \emph{Different stability regions can be considered using the same symbol.} The symbol we define in this paper is universal: for example, it gives stability-preservation information for \emph{any} product of open circular regions.
 The Borcea-Br{\"a}nd{\'e}n symbol, on the other hand, required the application of M{\"o}bius transformations.
 In addition, our symbol also allows for the output stability region to be chosen independently of the input stability region.
 While this does not literally improve the result, it does allow for quicker computations.
 In particular, see Examples \ref{add_conv_ex1} and \ref{mult_conv_ex1} where classical polynomial convolution results are easily derived from our framework.